Glass Bowl (game): 1946: Toledo 21, Bates 12

 Newspaper accounts lack detail of the 4th quarter missed conversion.

 1947: Toledo 20, New Hampshire 14

 1948: Toledo 27, Oklahoma City 14

 Newspaper accounts are unclear as to which Chuck Hardy touchdown – rushing or passing – happened first in the 4th quarter, and which 4th quarter conversion failed.
+The Associated Press credited Lee Pete with throwing three touchdown passes in the game in 1950.

 1949: Cincinnati 33, Toledo 13

 Newspaper accounts lack detail of the missed conversions.